QTMdeHUB/pj_fdu_sjtu/README.md

 3. To view the dataset, run: pd.read_pickle("filename")

 # pj_fdu_sjtu_without_qx
+It's a indenpent version of model.
 The weather information is not considered in this version of model(pj_fdu_sjtu_without_qx), which preforms better for now.
-And we are working on the weather version.